 SHN, Day 0 – Friday 25 September 2020

 I stayed at the InterContinental Hotel at Robertson Quay, a 5-star hotel located on the bank of the Singapore River.

 On arrival, you are invited to sit down on socially-distanced chairs for you to wait for the front desk to be ready.
-Then you check in like you would normally do for any hotel stay.
-You are once again reminded that you are not allowed to leave your room at any time except for te swab test.
+Then you check in as you would normally do for any hotel stay.
+You are once again reminded that you are not allowed to leave your room at any time except for the swab test.
 You are asked if you have any requirement regarding food as well.
 Everyone is very warm and welcoming.

-Since you are in quarantine, you are not supposed to get in contact with anyone so obviously, you can’t invite anyone in your room but it also means there will be no cleaning service from the hotel.
+Since you are in quarantine, you are not supposed to get in contact with anyone so obviously, you can’t invite anyone into your room but it also means there will be no cleaning service from the hotel.
 You are given a few sets of towels, water bottles, and a cleaning kit with disinfectant.
 Of course, you can always request to get them replaced.

 The price you pay for the SHN includes 3 meals a day, delivered to your door.
 Do not expect the refined cuisine of a 5-star hotel.
 It is mostly cheap, basic food.
 It is sometimes not too bad, sometimes okay, sometimes pretty bad.
 So 3 times a day a person comes and drops your meal off on a small table located in front of your door, rings, and leaves.
 You don’t even get to see the person.

 Breakfast comes at around 8 AM, lunch comes at around 12 PM, and dinner comes at around 6 PM.

 Next to the table, a bin allows you to get rid of your rubbish.

 For this first day, the meals were really not bad, the breakfast was nice with an omelet and tasty tomatoes – and two delicious croissants!
 Lunch and dinner were okay, mostly based on noodles and rice, with two chicken wings for dinner.